SunStarSys/www/content/essays/devops.md

 and its *branch by abstraction* concepts.
 (Please visit the link for a thorough discussion of the features and drawbacks).

-Basically, the multiverse of long-term `git` branches creates the psychological fiction that the combined merging of all of that local development work (and testing!) will lead to a whole that is at least as great as the sum of its parts.
+In essence, the multiverse of long-term `git` branches creates the psychological fiction that the combined merging of all of that local development work (and testing!) will lead to a whole that is at least as great as the sum of its parts.
 Experience is the better judge, which indicates that extensive-new-feature-sets should be engineered *incrementally*, *in-situ*,